Geometric aspects of representation theory for {DG} algebras: answering a question of Vasconcelos: Introduction

+The idea behind our proof is the same as that of~\cite{christensen:cmafsdm}, with important differences.
+First, without the Cohen-Macaulay assumption, given a maximal $R$-regular sequence $\x$, the quotient $R/(\x)$ is not artinian; and if $R$ does not contain a field, then there is no reason to expect that the quotient will either.
+One cannot remedy this problem by replacing the regular sequence with a system of parameters $\y$ (or in fact any sequence generating an ideal of finite colength) because in general one loses too much homological information in the passage from $R$ to $R/(\y)$.

-The idea behind our proof is the same as in Christensen and Sather-Wagstaff's proof, with one important difference, pioneered by Avramov: instead of replacing $R$ with $R/(\mathbf{x})$, we use the Koszul complex $K$ on a minimal generating sequence for the maximal ideal of $R$.
-More specifically, we replace $R$ with a finite dimensional \emph{DG $F$-algebra} $U$ that is quasiisomorphic to $K$.
-(See Section~\ref{sec110211a} for background information on DG algebras and DG modules.)
+To deal with this, we employ a technique pioneered by Avramov: instead of replacing $R$ with $R/(\mathbf{x})$, we use the Koszul complex $K$ on a minimal generating sequence for the maximal ideal of $R$.
+More specifically, we replace $R$ with a related finite dimensional \emph{DG algebra} over an algebraically closed field $F$.
+(See Appendix~\ref{sec110211a} for background information on DG algebras and DG modules.)

-In order to prove versions of the results of Happel and Voigt, we develop certain aspects of deformation theory for DG modules over a finite dimensional DG $F$-algebra $U$.
-This is the subject of Section~\ref{sec111227a}.
+To prove versions of the results of Happel and Voigt, in Section~\ref{sec161119b} we develop certain geometric aspects of representation theory for DG algebras.
 In short, we parametrize all finite dimensional DG $U$-modules $M$ with fixed underlying graded $F$-vector space $W$ by an algebraic variety $\od^U(W)$.
-This variety is acted on by a product $\ggl(W)_0$ of general linear groups so that the isomorphism class of $M$ is precisely the orbit $\ggl(W)_0\cdot M$.
-Following Gabriel, we focus on the associated functors of points $\Mod^U(W)$, $\gl(W)_0$, and $\gl(W)_0\cdot M$.
-(Our notational conventions are spelled out explicitly in Notations~\ref{notn110516a} and~\ref{notn110519a}.)
-Our version of Voigt's result for this context is the following, which we prove in~\ref{proof111227b}.
+A product $\ggl(W)_0$ of general linear groups acts on this variety so that the isomorphism class of $M$ is precisely the orbit $\ggl(W)_0\cdot M$.
+Our version of Voigt's result for this context is the following; its proof is in~\ref{proof161213a}.